crate/cloud-tutorials/docs/edge/monitoring.rst

 - The CrateDB Edge installation script requires Helm to be present in the system.
-- For a deployment with Grafana, Loki, and Prometheus, we recommend at least 5 CPUs and 5 GiB of memory per node for acceptable performance.
+- For a deployment with Grafana, Loki, and Prometheus, we recommend at least 5 CPUs and 5 GiB of memory per CrateDB node for acceptable performance.

 .. _edge-monitoring-deployment: